robashaw/libecpint/README.md

 - CMake/CTest build tools
 - Python (2.7 or above, including 3 and higher)

-Additionally, if you wish to regenerated the radial code (see below),  Python3 is required with numpy and sympy.
+Additionally, if you wish to regenerate the radial code (see below),  Python3 is required with numpy and sympy.

 ### Build instructions